 A very easy way to spot if it’s a fake note is to check the imagery of the print.
 There are a lot of good examples to compare it to.
 For example, this is how your real tenner should look like:

 Down side is, the fakers now this as well and thanks to the magic of “print” it’s easy for them to copy the real notes.
 So, even though this is an important criteria, it won’t give you certainty about the authenticity.
-Unless, when the imagery is off.
+Unless, when the imagery is different, of course.
 If that’s the case, don’t even bother anymore.
 It’s fake.

 CRITERIA FOUR: COA

 This might sound like the easiest criteria to check, but I’m afraid that’s not true.
 What goes for the tenners, goes for the COA’s as well.
 There are a lot of bogus certificates going around.
-A lot of galleries issue them and most of them (all modesty aside) don’t know there stuff.
+A lot of galleries issue them and most of them (all modesty aside) don’t know their stuff.
 They just issue a COA to make sure they can sell it.
 That said, there are galleries that have their due diligence in order and only issue certificates if they are sure.
-But, as mentioned in the above, a certificate won’t be from Banksy himself.
+But, as mentioned in the above, a certificate won’t be from Banksy himself or Pest Control for that matter.
 They won’t check it, so be aware of that.

 That said, there is one COA that comes very close to an official certificate and that’s one issued by Steve Lazarides, Banksy’s former agent.
 He has issued a number of certificates that state that he himself guaranties the authenticity of the note.
 They come with a hologram to proof that the certificate matches the tenner.
 If you have one of those, you’re looking at price of 2000 to 3000 euro’s for a single note.